Real Place, Real People

 Since its creation in 1881, Bruichladdich distillery has led a chequered, almost fated life.
 Family feuds, recessions, industry cartels, deception, world wars and sheer bad luck all took their toll, and in many ways it’s a miracle that the distillery is still here today.
 In 1994 Bruichladdich was bought by Jim Beam Brands and finally closed down, its staff made redundant – on an island not noted for its employment opportunities - and just two men kept on to rattle the locks.

-Budgie & John were the night watchmen during that closed phase.
+Duncan, "Budgie" MacFadyen & the late John Rennie were the night watchmen during that closed phase.
 Budgie is our stillman today, while John started work in the warehouses at the distillery in 1980.
-He was originally a cooper, and learnt his trade alongside Davie Bell, who was himself a cooper at Bruichladdich in 1934.
+He was originally a cooper, and learnt his trade alongside Davie Bell, who was himself a cooper, starting at Bruichladdich back in 1934.

 Lineage, pedigree, connection, continuity.

 In 1974 Duncan MacGillivray started work at Bruichladdich as stillman.
 He went on to become engineer, and then brewer in 1978.
 He left in 1984 when the distillery went on to a one day week… was back again in 1990 until 1994.
 When we bought Bruichladdich we had to persuade Duncan to give up running his garage to come back for one last time to help us out.
-He’s now our General Manager.
+Now retired, he became our General Manager.

 This fascinating little distillery has always been at the heart of the community on the Rhinns of Islay.
-Today, Bruichladdich is the biggest employer on the island after the State - 50 islanders are employed along with a hard working host of contractors, farmers and friends without whom we simply couldn’t make our whisky.
-We pride ourselves in creating jobs that can keep young Ileachs on the island – our Distillery Manager, Allan, is the youngest in the Scotch whisky industry.
+Today, Bruichladdich is the biggest private employer on the island - nearly 80 islanders are employed along with a hard working host of contractors, farmers and friends without whom we simply couldn’t make our whisky.
+We pride ourselves in creating jobs that can keep young Ilich on the island – our Production Director, Allan, Logan is one of the youngest in the Scotch whisky industry.

 Chrissie, our export manager, is also a crofter, and in lambing season is known to be out in the field before dawn and then at her desk for 8.30.
-The inimitable James Brown – farmer, athlete, contractor, holiday house-renter, lighthouse-keeper, policeman – owns nearby Octomore farm - when it comes to bottling our whisky, it’s from James that we get our soft spring water, and he grows Octomore barley for us – barley grown on the island for the first time for a century.
+The inimitable James Brown – farmer, athlete, contractor, holiday house-renter, lighthouse-keeper, policeman – owns nearby Octomore farm - when it comes to bottling our whisky, it’s from James that we get our soft spring water, and he grows uber-provenance malting barley at Octomore for us.

 Why does this matter?
 To many it doesn’t – much of the Scotch whisky industry seems content to produce single malt by industrial process – super-efficient production lines, the cheapest litre of alcohol possible… computers in place of human eye and ear, technicians rather than stillmen, laboratory analysis rather than human taste and smell.
 And many whisky distilleries – many here on Islay – for the sake of economy, choose to mature their Islay whisky in huge centralised, industrial warehouses on the mainland – losing all connection with this unique island, its place of origin.